GnanaDeepika786/vsd-cmos-1/README.md

 Now let's simulate the VTC of CMOS inverter using a SPICE deck.
 It is a connectivity information (Netlist) which contains information about components of CMOS inverter, which defines:

 * Component Connectivity

-Here
+Here,

 - M1 is PMOS
 - M2 is NMOS

 ![](images/n2.jpg)

 * Component values

 Next, we define W/L ratios and voltage values.
 Equal sizing means balanced PMOS and NMOS strength.

 ![](images/n5.jpg)

 * Identify Nodes

 Then we identify nodes which are points where two components connect  to each other.
 SPICE runs simulations based on these nodes.

 ![](images/n6.jpg)

 * Name Nodes

  Naming nodes ensures proper simulation which we can see them in model file

 ![](images/n7.jpg)